Summit of Gran Paradiso

 Insurance

 It is your responsibility to ensure that you are fully and adequately insured for the duration of your trip.
 Please ensure that all activities, excursions and destinations in your itinerary are included in your travel insurance policy, in addition to your regular cover for cancellation and medical expenses.
-If you are climbing Gran Paradiso, please check with your insurance company that you are covered for climbing to 5000m.
-We ask that you keep a copy of your policy summary (containing policy number and the emergency contact number for your insurer) in your daypack at all times, so that we can access this information should we need to contact the insurer on your behalf.
+Many insurance policies will have a maximum altitude limit, if you are climbing Gran Paradiso you should ensure you are covered for climbing up to 4100m.

 Equipment & clothing